-If you don’t believe it’ll happen, it won’t.
+If you don’t believe it, then you won’t.

 2. Four Years and 50K Gets You an Entry Level “Job”

-I’ll say a lot in that suggests blogging for money is hard.
+I’ll say it many times in this article, blogging for money is hard.

 It’s not easy, that’s true, but when you compare it to what people usually do, it’s not that hard either.

-It’s not harder than going to school for 4 years and falling deep into debt for an entry level job that’ll never give you freedom.
+It’s not harder than going to school for 4 years and falling deep into debt for an entry level job that never gives you freedom.

-It’s also not harder than working a job you hate and waking up miserable every day for the next ten, twenty, or thirty years.
+It’s also not harder than working somewhere you hate and waking up miserable every day for the next ten, twenty, or thirty years.
 That’s hard!